pygdwt23/selenium-python101-lambdaTest/readme.md

 - I am using Actionchain to handle drag and drop, etc.
 - I am using Faker library to generate random dynamic value

-## About Me
+## Pre-requisites
-- Name : Prayogo Dewantoro
-- Nick Name: Yogo
-- Current Occupation: Quality Assurance Engineer
+- have latest version of python installed
+- have latest version of pip installed
+- pip install selenium==4.9.0
+- pip install pytest
+- pip install faker

 ## How to change browser and platform
 1. go to config.json